-In JustGrants, an FFR is submitted by a Financial Manager.
+The FFR is submitted in JustGrants, and can only be submitted by someone with the role of "Financial Manager."
 FFRs may be submitted 10 calendar days or less from a reporting period end date until the due date.
 Once the due date passes, a delinquent report can still be submitted by a Financial Manager.
 A Financial Manager also has privileges to edit and resubmit FFRs.
 The most recent Quarterly FFR can be reopened and resubmitted if the due date has not passed.
-Similarly, a Final FFR can be reopened and resubmitted up to 90 days after the project period end date.
-You must contact your awarding office to reopen and resubmit a final FFR anytime beyond 91 days after the award end date.
+Similarly, a Final FFR can be reopened and resubmitted up to 120 days after the project period end date.
+You must contact your awarding office to reopen and resubmit a final FFR anytime beyond 120 days after the award end date.
 Funds are frozen one day after the due date if the report is not submitted.
 Funds are released once the delinquent FFR is submitted.
-The FFR (SF-425) can be accessed via the following link: https://www.grants.gov/web/grants/forms/post-award-reporting-forms.html.